INTRO TO BARCODING

 Using the Native Barcode Generator for Access:

-The Native Barcode Generator for Microsoft Access provides dynamic barcoding capability to Microsoft Access Reports without the installation of additional fonts or other components.
+The Native Barcode Generator for Microsoft Access enables dynamic barcoding capability to Microsoft Access Forms and Reports without the installation of additional fonts or other components.
 Once installed, the product remains embedded in the database, even when distributed.
 Complete VBA source code is provided with purchase.
 Supported symbologies include Code 3 of 9, Code 128, GS1-128, MSI, ITF, DotCode, Data Matrix, QR Code and PDF417.
+Data Matrix and QR Code in this product support UTF-8 encoding; QR Code supports the Swill QR Bill and TLV Base64.

 Using Barcode Fonts in Access: